 - Social and Community Service Managers- $59, 970

 - Childcare center directors/owners- $43,950

 Our program is more child-focused than other human development programs.
 We also offer more certificates that allow student to tailor their degree to specific careers in the field.
 Our faculty members are deeply rooted in the community.
 We serve on community boards and in leadership roles in professional associations.
 This provides service learning experiences as well as thesis or project opportunities, mentors, and job opportunities after graduation.
-Finally, if we received support from the University to develop a completely online master’s option, we believe it would be the only fully online Child & Family Master’s program in Ohio.
+Finally, if we develop a completely online master’s option, we believe it would be the only fully online Child & Family Master’s program in Ohio.